Sorcery in Egypt

 The answer to this riddle began to take form in the mind of the writer after a brief conversation with the owner of a small grocery store in Cairo’s al-Mouhandessin district.
 After being asked how to get to Giza’s pyramids, the grocer failed to hide his emotions.
 He referred to the pyramids as al-haram, meaning forbidden or taboo, as he and many other locals are wary of the old pharaonic tombs.
 Some sort of belief in the magic of ancient Egypt still seems to exist.
 This was again confirmed during a trip to the Great Pyramid after an encounter with the funerary chamber’s guardian, whose feelings of superstitious fear and devotion became apparent during the course of the visit.
 It recalled the story of curses associated with Howard Carter’s discovery of Tutankhamun’s tomb.
 It was difficult to tell if these beliefs were solely confined to the pyramids and the Valley of the Kings; however in the following weeks, it was clear that in contemporary Egypt there are still those who practice and engage in the magic of antiquity.

-There are two streams of high and low magic.
-In the past, the former had a religious purpose; it was for the use of the priesthood and was accessible through a specific initiation process.
-The Greek philosopher Pythagoras is believed to have aquired this sacred knowledge during the course of his stay in Egypt.
-On the other hand, regular Egyptians could practice a form of magic, or sorcery.
-This was meant to help ensure good health, protection or cause harm to someone they dispised.
+According to the evidence provided by archaeologists and historians, ancient Egyptians used to believe in the existence of at least two different types of magic, one “higher” and one “lower”.
+The former seems to have had a religious purpose; it was for the use of the priesthood and was accessible through a specific initiation process.
+The Greek philosopher Pythagoras is believed to have aquired this knowledge during the course of his stay in Egypt.
+On the other hand, regular Egyptians could practice a second form of magic, or sorcery.
+This was meant to help ensure good health, protection or cause harm to someone they despised.
 According to the works of the Latin writer Apuleius, this form of witchcraft must have become popular in Egypt during the Roman era.
 From a “technical” standpoint, the ancient practitioner would proceed by gathering the required magical instruments and ingredients (such as amulets, incense, stones, human and/or animal blood and fluids) in order to construct a ritual that would be performed at a specific time in order to better exploit the astral and lunar flows of energy that were thought to influence every earthly business.
 The spell would eventually be cast towards the desired target.

-Many contemporary Egyptians still rely on similar procedures to achieve their desired goals in life, even if it includes harming another individual.
-Rituals are usually carried out discreetly behind closed doors, even though they are betrayed by the rich smell of incense which wafts under doors and windows, pouring onto the streets, and is easily noticeable by walking through some of Cairo’s neighbourhoods.
-Some sorcerers even dare to carry out their practices inside the ruins of the ancient temples.
-The furnishings and design of a modern sorcerer’s home resemble those of his ancient predecessor.
-Statues and images of gods and goddesses who are the sorcerers chosen protectors adorn the house.
+Accounts circulating in Cairo suggest that at least some contemporary Egyptians still rely on similar procedures, which they deem helpful to achieve their desired goals in life.
+It appears that rituals are usually carried out discreetly behind closed doors, even though they are betrayed by the rich smell of incense which wafts under doors and windows, pouring onto the streets, and is easily noticeable by walking through some of Cairo’s neighbourhoods.
+Some practitioners even dare to carry out their practices inside the ruins of the ancient temples.
+The furnishings and design of a modern sorcerer’s home seem to resemble those of his ancient predecessor.
+Statues and images of gods and goddesses who are the sorcerers chosen protectors are said to adorn the house.
 The lion-headed goddess Sekhmet or the cat-shaped Bast are important figures.
-Protectors are summoned when there is a perceived danger from a rival sorcerer, or when they are needed to fulfill a certain request.
-However, in spite of these similarities between contemporary and ancient practices, a sorcerer will often enrich their methods with foreign elements, depending on their social and cultural background.
-The modern sorcerer may mix their ancient Egyptian methods with formulae and symbols derived from the Jewish Kabbalah, the Qu’ran, the Bible and even Eastern Tantric traditions.
+According to reports, protectors are summoned when there is a perceived danger from a rival sorcerer, or when they are needed to fulfill a certain request.
+However, in spite of these similarities between contemporary and ancient practices, sorcerers will often enrich their methods with foreign elements, depending on their social and cultural background.
+The modern sorcerers may mix their ancient Egyptian methods with formulae and symbols derived from the Jewish Kabbalah, the Qu’ran, the Bible and even Eastern Tantric traditions.

 Marco Pantelakis travelled to Egypt as part of his graduate studies, which led him to develop a deep interest in political Islam and the geopolitics of the Middle East.
 He speaks English, Italian, Greek and is currently focusing on Arabic.
 He currently works as a political adviser in the European Parliament.